brillout/wildcard-api/docs/readme.template.md

 server.createTodoItem = async function(text) {
   if( !this.user ) {
     // The user is not logged-in.
 We abort.
-    // With Wildcard, you define permissions programmatically
+    // With Telefunc, you define permissions programmatically
     // which we talk more about in the "Permissions" section. return;
   }